 GPTQ enquiries can be emailed to email@example.com or call 07 3552 8100.

 RACGP enquiries can be emailed to firstname.lastname@example.org or call 1800 472 247.

 The AGPT / Department of Health may also be contacted on 1800 DR AGPT (1800 37 2478) during work hours on weekdays or by email at AGPTeligibility@health.gov.au.

 Five facts you should know about applying for GP training

 - You can apply for GP training as early as your intern year, which means you can start training as soon as you achieve general registration.

 - You can complete some mandatory hospital requirements as prerequisite GP training in your first year of training.
 You may spend your PGY2 (or later years) in a hospital to gain the required experience.
-You will receive recognition of prior learning towards your GP training.
+You will receive recognition of prior learning (post general registration hospital time) towards your GP training.

 - Once you have been offered a training place with a college, you must complete your training towards your GP fellowship with that college.
 You cannot change to the training program of the other general practice college during your training.